deepin-community/setuptools-scm/README.rst

 Some enterprise distributions like RHEL7 and others ship rather old setuptools versions due to various release management details.

-On such distributions one might observe errors like:

-:code:``setuptools_scm.version.SetuptoolsOutdatedWarning: your setuptools is too old (<12)``

 In those case its typically possible to build by using a sdist against ``setuptools_scm<2.0``.
 As those old setuptools versions lack sensible types for versions, modern setuptools_scm is unable to support them sensibly.